junxit/us-congress-bills-113/bill.md

 - **(1)** mourns the loss of lives as a result of the tragic earthquake in Haiti on January 12, 2010, and the subsequent cholera epidemic;
 - **(2)** honors the sacrifice made by the men and women of the Government of Haiti, civil society, the United States Government, the United Nations, and the international community in their response to those affected by the calamity;
 - **(3)** reaffirms its solidarity with the Government and people of Haiti as they work to rebuild their country and livelihoods;
-- **(4)** supports the long-term reconstruction efforts of the United States Government to improve housing, energy, job creation, food security, health care, education, governance, and rule of law in Haiti in full cooperation with the Government of Haiti and civil society, and with the support of the private sector;
+- **(4)** supports the long-term reconstruction efforts of the United States Government to improve housing, energy, job creation, food security, health care, education, governance, and rule of law in Haiti in full cooperation with the Government of Haiti, its Office of the Secretary of State for the Integration of Persons with Disabilities, and civil society, and with the support of the private sector;
 - **(5)** urges the President and the international community to continue—
   - **(A)** to focus assistance on increasing the capacity of the public sector of Haiti to sustainably provide services to the people of Haiti;
   - **(B)** to develop, improve, and increase communication and participation to more substantially involve civil society in Haiti and the Haitian diaspora at all stages of the post-earthquake response;